MMosley502/LEGUP/Home.md

-Welcome to the Legup Wiki!
+Welcome to the LEGUP Wiki!

-For the most recent releases of Legup, please click [here](https://github.com/Bram-Hub/Legup/releases).
+For the most recent releases of LEGUP, please click [here](https://github.com/Bram-Hub/Legup/releases).

 ## What is LEGUP?
-Logic Engine for Grid-Using Puzzles (Legup), a project by Dr. van Heuveln, is a better way to learn formal logic.
+Logic Engine for Grid-Using Puzzles (LEGUP), a project by Dr. van Heuveln, is a better way to learn formal logic.

 ## Goal
 The main goal of the LEGUP project is to provide a better interface for students to learn basic principles of logical reasoning.